penguintutor/matrix-display-images/README.md

 Parameter            | Value
 :---------------     | :-----------------
-directory            | Directory containing image files prefix               | Prefix for image files, followed by ????.png where ???? is a zero padded number starting with 1. position             | Number of image to display (if not included continue at current image or start at 1).
+display              | true or false (whether to display image - default true) directory            | Directory containing image files prefix               | Prefix for image files, followed by ????.png where ???? is a zero padded number starting with 1. position             | Number of image to display (if not included continue at current image or start at 1).